DylanMeeus/springboot_jwt_blog/_posts/2016-06-02-ruby-authentication-secure-rack-apps-with-jwt.markdown

 ## Authentication is hard

 Authentication in a web application can be difficult.
 However, whether you use Auth0 or roll your own solution, the `jwt` ruby gem offers a simple way to use JWTs in your ruby application.
 This allows stateless authentication that can be used in a traditional application or a decentralized API.

+{% include tweet_quote.html quote_text="Authentication in a web application can be difficult.
+However, Auth0 simplifies it with JWTs." %}